isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 - The duration of her visit pass does not cover her employment period.
 If she is transferring to another employer in Singapore, you can make the request for her, or she can engage an employment agency to do so.
 - She leaves Singapore during the employment period.
 Her visit pass will be cancelled when she leaves, and you have to request for an extension each time she leaves and returns to Singapore.

-Please [submit the extension request](https://www.mom.gov.sg/extend-nanny-visit-pass) at least 2 weeks before her visit pass expires and upload these documents:
+Please <a href="https://www.mom.gov.sg/extend-nanny-visit-pass" target="_blank">submit the extension request</a> at least 2 weeks before her visit pass expires and upload these documents:
 - Front and back of her Disembarkation / Embarkation card (maximum 1MB)
 - Personal particulars page of her passport (maximum 1MB)